web-deps/odom/docs/components.md

 - Root relative URLs: All root relative URLs (i.e. URLs that start with `/`) work.
 - Statice imports: All relative URLs in ES static imports work.
 - Dynamic imports: All relative URLs us as the parameter to the ES dynamic import method `import` work.
 However, calculated URLs do not work.
-- [importComponent](exports.md#importcomponent): Relative URLs used in the method `importComponent` (one of the named exports of Acom) work.
+- [importComponent](exports.md#importcomponent): Relative URLs used in the method `importComponent` (one of the named exports of Odom) work.
 - [fetchAsset](./api/asset-manager.md#fetchasset): Relative URLs used in `fetchAsset` work.
 - [prefetch](./api/asset-manager.md#prefetch): Relative URLs used in `prefetch` work.
 - fetch API: Relative URLs used in the window method `fetch` work.

 #### Installation Support

-Importing Acom in HTML single-file components is supported only in some types of installation.
-You can access Acom in the following cases:
+Importing Odom in HTML single-file components is supported only in some types of installation.
+You can access Odom in the following cases:

-- CDN: Using a CDN, you can access Acom the same way you would in any module or script.
+- CDN: Using a CDN, you can access Odom the same way you would in any module or script.
-- NPM: The only way you can access Acom using NPM is by directly importing from the node modules folder.
+- NPM: The only way you can access Odom using NPM is by directly importing from the node modules folder.
 This way, you will be importing the source files and not the bundle.
-In the `node_modules` folder, the main source file for Acom is located at `node_modules/acom/src/main.js`.
+In the `node_modules` folder, the main source file for Odom is located at `node_modules/odom/src/main.js`.

 > NOTE: This might change in the future.
-Build tools for Acom might be implemented in the future to address this.
+Build tools for Odom might be implemented in the future to address this.

 ## Multiple-file Components

 A component that has its markup and/or styles (e.g CSS) in a separate file (or files) is called a multiple-file component.
 The assets (markup and styles) are imported in the file containing the [Constructor](#constructor).
 They are then used to build a component.

-Acom provides a way to dynamically import these assets via [`assetManager`](api/asset-manager.md).
+Odom provides a way to dynamically import these assets via [`assetManager`](api/asset-manager.md).
 In this section we are going to rewrite the app we wrote using a [JS single-file component](#js-components) and an [HTML single-file component](#html-components).

 ### File Structure